1777 – Sir Philip Crampton, surgeon, is born in Dublin.

 1920 – Birth of novelist and children’s writer, Éilis Dillon, in Galway.

 1922 – Birth of folk singer, Patrick Clancy, in Carrick-on-Suir, Co Tipperary.
 Best known as a member of the group The Clancy Brothers and Tommy Makem.

 1922 – In Belfast, four people were shot dead (three civilians and one IRA volunteer).

 1923 – Nine Republican prisoners are taken from Ballymullen Barracks in Tralee to Ballyseedy Cross, ostensibly to clear a mined road.
 They are then tied together around the landmine, which is then detonated by National army troops at Ballyseedy, Co Kerry.

-1933 – Birth of John ‘Jackie’ Blanchflower in Belfast.
-He was an Irish football player, graduated from Manchester United’s youth system and played for the club on 117 occasions, before his career was cut short due to injuries sustained in the Munich air disaster.
-He was the younger brother of Dennis ‘Danny’ Blanchflower, the captain of the Tottenham Hotspur side that dominated English football in the early 1960s.
+1933 – Birth of football player, Jackie Blanchflower, in Belfast.
+He graduated from Manchester United’s youth system and played for the club on 117 occasions, before his career was cut short due to injuries sustained in the Munich air disaster.
+He was the younger brother of Danny Blanchflower, the captain of the Tottenham Hotspur side that dominated English football in the early 1960s.

 1934 – The first US Ambassador to Ireland Frederick A. Sterling finishes his mission in Ireland.
 Sterling first presented his credentials in 1927.

 1957 – Fianna Fáil returns to government winning 78 seats in the sixteenth Dáil.
 Fianna Fáil would win majorities in the elections of 1961, 1965, 1966. Éamon de Valera would remain as Taoiseach until 1959, when he would hand power over to Seán Lemass.